CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

     Order by the number of answers in descending order.

     **HINT**: DAYOFWEEK function allows you to extract the weekday.
 Range is 1-7 with 1 corresponding to Sunday.
+Even though the column is day_name, the values are numerical only.

     | day_name | num_answers |
     | :------: | :---------: |